dangrasso/oda-crawler/README.md

  Oda-specific:
  - list of regex for should_visit, should_collect
  - output file name

-We could also add some/all of these as args.

 ### Save / Resume feature
 The state (frontier/visited/collected trio) could be saved to disk and loaded.
 This would allow a user to pause and resume progress.